aws-samples/serverless-patterns/eventbridge-api-destinations/README.md

 * [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed
 * To run example #1, an account with [Webhook.site](https://webhook.site/)
 * To run example #2, an account with [Slack](http://slack.com).
 Follow the instructions at [Create a bot for your workspace](https://slack.com/help/articles/115005265703-Create-a-bot-for-your-workspace) and note the bot's token (this code begins with xoxb) and the channel ID.
 You need both of these values to deploy the solution.
+* To run example #3, an account with [sumologic](https://sumologic.com).
+Follow the instructions at [Create an HTTP Source ](https://help.sumologic.com/03Send-Data/Sources/02Sources-for-Hosted-Collectors/HTTP-Source) and note the unique URL for your HTTP Source you need this value to deploy the solution.

 ## Deployment Instructions